Should My Mac Be on Zillexit Update

 Here’s the problem with that thinking.

 Running new software on an old OS is like building a second story on a house with a cracked foundation.
-Sure, you might get the walls up.
-But you’re gambling every single day that the whole thing won’t come down.
+You might get the walls up, sure.
+But you’re gambling every day that the whole thing won’t collapse.

-Some folks argue that staying on an older OS is safer.
-They say new updates introduce bugs and slow things down.
-And honestly, they have a point.
-I’ve seen plenty of updates cause headaches.
+Some folks argue that staying on an older OS is safer, new updates introduce bugs and slow things down.
+They’ve got a point.
+I’ve seen plenty of updates cause real headaches, the kind that leave you wondering why you installed the thing in the first place.

 But that argument ignores the bigger picture.

-The biggest risk isn’t whether what is application in zillexit software will crash.
-It’s that your entire system is sitting there with known vulnerabilities that hackers have been exploiting for months.
+The biggest risk isn’t whether zillexit software will crash.
+It’s that your entire system is sitting there with known vulnerabilities hackers have been exploiting for months.
+That’s the part that keeps security teams up at night.

 Think of it this way.
 You wouldn’t leave your front door unlocked just because you haven’t been robbed yet.